cameron-cruse/cameron-cruse/README.md

 Computer Science Student at DePaul University
 ---------------------------------------------

 I am a senior at DePaul university studying Computer Science/Software Engineering.
-In my free time I am studying to become a full stack web developer.
-I'm currently working with React and NodeJS.

 * 🌍  I'm based in Chicago
 * ✉️  You can contact me at [cameron.cruse01@gmail.com](mailto:cameron.cruse01@gmail.com)
-* 🧠  I'm learning JS, React, NodeJS
+* 🧠  I'm learning JS, React
 * 🤝  I'm open to collaborating on any project

 ### Skills